Winter Only

 Winding Trails Cross Country Ski Center

-Next day, you travels continue with a trip to the Winding Trails Cross Country Ski Center in Farmington.
-Here, on a 350-acre spread, you’ll find 13 miles of groomed trails.
-All levels of expertise will feel at home, and everyone will feel very at home in the lodge, where a big fire is kept burning day and night.
-There’s also sledding, ice skating and snowshoeing available.
+The next day, continue your travels with a trip to the Winding Trails Cross Country Ski Center in Farmington.
+Here, on a 350-acre terrain, you’ll find 13 miles of groomed trails.
+All levels of expertise will thrive on these trails, and after your wintery excursion, cozy up by the warm fire in the lodge.
+You can also sled, ice skate, and snowshoe at the center - there's truly an activity for everyone.

 Stamford Museum & Nature Center

 Consider timing your winter outing in Connecticut to coincide with the annual Maple Sugar Festival at the Stamford Museum & Nature Center, held in early March.
-Visit the little red sugarhouse and see how sap is turned into sweet maple syrup.
-Taste it during the popular pancake brunch.
+Visit the little red sugarhouse and see how sap is turned into sweet maple syrup - then taste it yourself during the popular pancake brunch.

 Map